bcurtis-eupisd/github-pages-with-jekyll/index.md

 # Welcome to my blog

-I'm glad you are here.
-I plan to talk about ...
+I'm going to help you understand how to use a multimeter, it is important for troubleshooting.